dc0d/dc0d.github.io/content/posts/2020/dialogue-ii.md

 {{<convo sep=":">}}

-Niklas :: OK, how can we write high quality code?
+Niklas :: OK, how can we write high-quality code?

 Edmond :: What is the essence of the code?
 I mean in its simplest sense.